 Members thereupon retired to deliberate and consider their decision.
-The Solicitor was asked to retire with them to advise on the legal position.
+The Legal Services Manager present was asked to retire with them to advise on the legal position.

 Following such deliberations the meeting was re-opened to the public.
-The Solicitor confirmed to all parties present that he had given no specific legal advice to members during their retirement.
+The Legal Services Manager detailed the legal advice he had given to Members during their retirement concerning whether a temporary Variation of a Premises Licence could be given.